treolabs/treopim/docs/en/faq/connectivity-data-import-and-export.md

 ## Can I import data into TreoPIM?

 Thanks to the import configurator, the administrator can import a CSV file with data into any entity in the system.
-The locale settings and field mapping must be carried out; the standard values ​​for columns can also be specified.
+The locale settings and field mapping must be carried out; the standard values for columns can also be specified.

 The import can take place per entity - i.e. when you are with the products, the product entries are imported without data for dependent entities such as attributes, categories, associations etc.